Transportation in Spain

 Trains link Spain (and particularly Madrid) to other European countries, such as Portugal (Lisbon), France (Paris, Montpellier), Switzerland (Zurich) and Italy (Milan).
 Train travel in Spain is comfortable and efficient, although these days taking the train can cost more than flying.
 To catch a train to the neighboring countries, you’ll usually have to spend at least one night commuting.

-Many European countries offer direct buses to several Spanish cities: you can catch a bus from Lisbon to Madrid or Seville and Bordeaux to Madrid or Seville.
-These buses usually take very long hours, but are the cheapest form of getting from one country to the next.
+Buses are the cheapest way to travel to Spain.
+Many European countries offer direct buses to several Spanish cities: you can catch a bus from Lisbon to Madrid or Seville and Paris to Madrid or Seville.
+These buses usually take very long hours and are less comfortable than trains.

-Traveling by bus in Spain represents one of the cheapest ways to move from one Spanish city to another.
-Generally the buses aren’t crowded and the roads are pretty good.
+Buses represent one of the cheapest ways to move from one Spanish city to another.
+Generally buses in Spain aren’t crowded and the roads are pretty good.
+They are usually very comfortable, punctual and reliable.

 Hiring a car is another good option but make sure to do your homework and choose to rent from a cheaper location (i.e Madrid is very expensive).
-Make sure to always have a map and a Spanish dictionary (seriously).
+When you are traveling with two or more people, renting a car in Spain can be cheaper than getting a bus or train to your destination.
+Make sure to always have a map and a Spanish dictionary.

 Read more on inter-city transportation: